msys2/msys2.github.io/web/docs/c.md

 details see
 https://learn.microsoft.com/en-us/cpp/c-language/expanding-wildcard-arguments

-With mingw-w64 there are three ways wildcard expansion con be configured:
+With mingw-w64, there are three ways wildcard expansion can be configured:

 1. mingw-w64 can be configured at build time to either enable or disable wildcard expansion by default via the `--enable-wildcard` configure flags.
 This can to be overridden on a per .exe basis by the user.